 Why is the Great Commission so great?
 Because in the Great Commission we see how great the salvation and kingdom of our God truly is.
 In the Great Commission we witness – indeed, are made participants in – God’s redemption of the cosmos.
 In the Great Commission we see that the New Covenant in which Christ came to birth by His birth and life and death and rebirth which is not only here and now: it is now perpetuated through us as God with man labors to redeem man.

-Here is the greatness of the Great Commission: that God, who created men out of the dust of the earth by breathing His Spirit into them and making them living beings, now takes lifeless, cowardly, doubting, and betraying bodies, breathes His Spirit into them, and makes them a living being called the Church, the Body of Jesus Christ.
+Here is the greatness of the Great Commission: that God who created man out of the dust of the earth by breathing His Spirit into him and making him a living being now takes a lifeless, cowardly, doubting, and betraying body, breathes His Spirit into them, and makes them a living being called the Church, the Body of Jesus Christ.
 And it is this mystical Body of Jesus Christ that He will use to disciple the nations, to bring in His Kingdom, and to redeem the cosmos.
 Surely, He could have chosen to do it without us: but He chose to use us, His betrayers and those who nailed Him to the Cross.

 But as great as the Great Commission is, I find that we often minimize it, finding ways, as we do, to escape the greatness of the commission of our Lord.
 We minimize the Great Commission by reducing it to “evangelism.”

 Well, I’ve got news for you: I don’t believe in evangelism.

 There, I’ve said it.
 Bring on the ecclesiastical tribunals, stop reading Give Us This Day in protest: but I don’t believe in evangelism.